Loupsito/Loupsito.fr/README.md

     git clone https://github.com/Loupsito/Loupsitofr.git

-2) Clear the cache
+2) Update the dependencies
 ----------------------------------
-Before use the project, it's necessary to clear the cache.
-Else, there will have some error.
+Before use the project, it's necessary update the dependencies.
+To do it, use **composer**

+### 1 - Download and install composer.phar

+Go to the parent directory to your symfony project and execute this commande :

+    php -r "eval('?>'.file_get_contents('http://getcomposer.org/installer'));"

+You can verifie your composer version with :

+    php composer.phar --version

+### 2 - Use composer to update the dependencies of the project

+Go in the project, and use this commande to update the dependencies of the project with composer :

-    php app/console cache:clear
+    php ../composer.phar update

+The update can take some minutes

 3) Install CSS
 ----------------------------------